Haloritidae

+Fossil shells of Catenohalorites malayicus from Triassic of Timor.

 The Haloritidae is a family of subglobular, involute, Triassic ammonoids belonging to the ceratitid superfamily Tropitoidea.
 Their shells may be smooth or may have ribs that cross or are interrupted on the venter, and may have nodes.
 Keels and ventral furrows are not typical.
 The last volution is commonly eccentric.
 The Suture may be ammonitic, ceratitic, or goniatitic.